finery-bi/finery/README.md

 ## Query Permissions

-Blazer supports a basic permissions model.
+Finery supports a basic permissions model.

 1. Queries without a name are unlisted
 2. Queries whose name starts with `#` are only listed to the creator